mrc176/Habit-Tracker/README.md

 Bridgett - We were able to create working code that is presentable.<br>

+Temi - Despite all issues, we were still able to present two funcitoning halves of the project that were built from scratch.<br>

 ## What Might Be Impeding Us From Doing Better?<br>
 1.We still missed a lot of deadlines.<br>
 2.It seems like a lot of personal issues got in the way of getting tasks completed.<br>